TurningOfTables/taiko-test-example/README.md

-# gauge-taiko-test-example
+# taiko-test-example
-A sample project for Gauge Taiko tests
+A sample project for Taiko tests